Novatics/botalize/README.md

 1. First things first.
 We will use Heroku platform for deployment.
 As so, you will need a [Heroku](https://www.heroku.com) account and [Heroku toolbelt](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) installed locally.
+You will also need MongoDB to run the server locally.

 2. Install [Node](https://nodejs.org/).
-If you already have it installed, updated npm to the latest version.
+If you already have it installed, update npm to the latest version.
     ```
     sudo npm install npm -g
     ```